European Union: Customs union

-The European Union has concluded free trade agreements (FTAs) and other agreements with a trade component with many countries worldwide and is negotiating with many others.
-The European Union's services trade surplus rose from $16 billion in 2000 to more than $250 billion in 2018.
-In 2020, in part due to the COVID-19 pandemic, China became the EU's largest trading partner, displacing the United States.
-The European Union is the largest exporter in the world and in 2008 was the largest importer of goods and services.
-Internal trade between the member states is aided by the removal of barriers to trade such as tariffs and border controls.
-In the eurozone, trade is helped by not having any currency differences to deal with amongst most members.

 Competition and consumer protection

 The EU operates a competition policy intended to ensure undistorted competition within the single market.
 In 2001 the commission for the first time prevented a merger between two companies based in the United States (General Electric and Honeywell) which had already been approved by their national authority.
 Another high-profile case, against Microsoft, resulted in the commission fining Microsoft over €777 million following nine years of legal action.